Sep 26, 2019

 Touch marketing:

-- shape - the perfect fit of an item to the hand can reinforce the recipient's satisfaction - this has been proven with Coca Cola designed to fit the average hand,
+• shape - the perfect fit of an item to the hand can reinforce the recipient’s satisfaction - as demonstrated by the classic Coca-Cola bottle, designed to fit comfortably in an average hand,

 Taste marketing:

-- a drink is not just about flavoured water - the cucumbers commonly associated with spas are sometimes an interesting product in Europe to enhance a beverage.
+• a drink can be more than flavored water - the cucumber slices commonly associated with spas are, in Europe, sometimes served as an interesting way to enhance a beverage.

 Visual marketing: